DanielGalarza/Gu-eyed/tensorflow-install.md

 * [iOS Troubleshooting Checklist](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/ios_examples#troubleshooting)

+For examples of how to build applications for iOS devices using TensorFlow see [tensorflow/contrib/ios_examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/ios_examples)

-To see TensorFlow running on iOS, the example Xcode project in [tensorflow/contrib/ios_examples](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/ios_examples) shows how to use the static library in a simple app.
+**For a detailed rundown on how to use the static library in a simple app visit**  [Creating Your Own App](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/ios_examples#creating-your-own-app)

 ## Building the Examples